Techno0101/aviyal/README.md

 aviyal
 ======

-A simple project to share recipe amongs peers and web.
+A simple Django project to share recipe amongs peers and web.
 Oh! and aviyal is a kerela delicacy.
+More details on this soon.